john-j-oneill/ServoSwerve/README.md

 # Code
 Basic swerve drive code including both robot-oriented and field-oriented control schemes was coded in Blocks as a proof of concept.

+# DECODE 2025-26 FTC Game
+A very basic launcher for the DECODE game was also made which can be seen [here](https://cad.onshape.com/documents/7acbae5e4e83b99190cd578b/w/a2e122c798bb634061b1df87/e/667fd8da5ea4ed8a1680418e), or by setting the `Game` variable in the main assembly to `DECODE`

+You can check out some videos of it in action [here](https://www.youtube.com/watch?v=k3g8-rpmEuQ) and [here](https://www.youtube.com/watch?v=6NKLgMxl1AU)